AlsaceDigitale/hhcamp_2015/_includes/future-of-health/presentation.markdown

-## Future of Health

-### A entire day of inspiring and forward-thinking conferences on the future of health by a line up of internationally-recognized health mentors.
+## A entire day of inspiring and forward-thinking conferences on the future of health by a line up of internationally-recognized health mentors.

 Renowned health professionals, entrepreneurs, policy makers and philosophers bring inspiration to us by discussing their vision of future of health.